risk-first/website/menagerie/Agency-Risk.md

 Heroes put in more hours and try to rescue projects single-handedly, often cutting corners like team communication and process in order to get there.

 Sometimes, projects don't get done without heroes.
-But other times, the hero has an alternative agenda than just getting the project done:
+But other times, the hero has an alternative agenda to just getting the project done:

 - A need for control, and for their own vision.
 - A preference to work alone.